 Is Heriot-Watt University disability friendly?

 Disability is not a barrier to studying and enjoying every aspect of student life at Heriot-Watt.
 Our campus is well equipped for those of you who have a disability or special need.
 Please contact us as early as possible so that we have time to put any required support in place for you.
-You can chat to our Disability Service staff at the Student Support and Accommodation stand in the Information Zone between 9.30am and 10.30am.
+You can chat to our Disability Service staff at the Wellbeing Service stand in the Information Zone between 9.30am and 10.30am.

 Accessible information can be made available in alternative formats if required.
 Please contact the Disability Service on 0131 451 3509 or firstname.lastname@example.org.